Parkmore Irish Horse Imports

 “My other daughters Judith and Norma were not as much involved as children, but Judith’s son Aaron loves the showing, and also loves his hunting now as well.”
 The mutual love for horses also brought Gordon and his wife Caroline (Moran) together eight years ago.
 Caroline’s daughter Niamh has since followed in her mother’s footsteps and is a dressage stable rider at the Woodlander Stud in the UK.

 By Huntingfield Rebel out of a mare by The Conqueror and bred in Wicklow by former owner Pauline Furlong, the 16-year-old stallion can boast at having won a potential dressage horse class at the age of five.
-In the following years he won under saddle in numerous showing classes.
+In the following years, he won under the saddle in numerous showing classes.

 “But I always believe that horses should have more than one use and that is why I put him under a trap as well earlier this year,” Ken commented.

-In August the pair created quite a stir when giving a display during the Irish Draught Horse Breeders' Association National Show.
-Right from the start Ken ensures most of the horses and ponies broken for competition can also pull a trap, or indeed hunt, something which he believes 'crowns them' from a young age.
+In August the pair created quite a stir when giving a display during the Irish Draught Horse Breeders’ Association National Show.
+Right from the start, Ken ensures most of the horses and ponies broke for the competition can also pull a trap, or indeed hunt, something which he believes ‘crowns them’ from a young age.
 None are schooled over drains beforehand, instead preferring to let them learn on the hunting field itself.

-Aside from the time-consuming, but most enjoyable business of producing young horses, Ken can boast at having a remarkable career in the show ring with Irish Draughts.
-One horse in particular is Parkmore Pride who many will remember in the 1980s.
+Aside from the time-consuming, but the most enjoyable business of producing young horses, Ken can boast of having a remarkable career in the show ring with Irish Draughts.
+One horse, in particular, is Parkmore Pride who many will remember in the 1980s.

 Purchased as a foal from his breeder Patrick Wafer for IR£5,000, he won at the RDS and several other shows with his dam Parkmore Jewel during the summer of 1991 before moving to Mount Prospect Stud.

-A multiple winner in-hand as yearling and two-year-old, he then pursued a successful breeding career.
+Multiple winners in-hand as a yearling and two-year-old, he then pursued a successful breeding career.
 One of his main achievements came when he sired a national foal champion at Necarne Castle.
-He was later exported to the US to stand at Fleur's own Parkmore Stud and died just a few years ago.
+He was later exported to the US to stand at Fleur’s own Parkmore Stud and died just a few years ago.